 Hands on Service

 We provide service to other charitable organizations during numerous Hands on Service projects each year.
 Beneficiaries of our efforts have included Ronald McDonald House, Children’s Home of Cincinnati, Crayons to Computers, and Matthew 21 Ministries to name a few.
+The above video was taken at a New Member Hands on Service Project at King Academy.

 Condon School Holiday Party

-Early each December, Rotarians gather to hold a Holiday Party at the Roselawn Condon School, a school for disadvantaged youth.
+Early each December, Rotarians gather to hold a Holiday Party at the Roselawn Condon School, a school for disabled and disadvantaged youth.
 Visitors also entertain the students including Rosie Red, Mr. Red, animals from The Cincinnati Zoo, our own magician and Santa Claus himself.
 The smiles on the students faces are priceless!

 The Rotary Foundation of Cincinnati was formed in 1961.
 Its mission is to provide the leadership, funding and resources necessary to support the diverse humanitarian efforts of the Rotary Club of Cincinnati.
 Its primary goal is to support children, particularly those whose future development is impaired by physical, cultural, emotional, financial and social obstacles.
 We also support the civic and humanitarian needs of local and world communities.